Question about GE Hotpoint Super 3.2 cu. ft. Washer

 I found this answer on Repairclinic.com.
 Hope it helps...

-A defect--or an obstruction--in the water-level switch may mean that it can't tell the water to shut off.
+Water-level switch A defect--or an obstruction--in the water-level switch may mean that it can't tell the water to shut off.
 So the machine overflows.
 This switch senses the water level in the clothes tub.
 It's usually a diaphragm device with a small, clear tube attached between the switch and the bottom of the washer's outer tub.
 As the water level in the tub increases, the pressure on the air in the tube increases.
 When the pressure reaches a certain level, it activates the switch, shuts off the water, and signals the timer to begin the agitate cycle.
 You can either clear any obstruction in the tube or replace the water-level switch.

-A 6ya expert can help you resolve that issue over the phone in a minute or two.
+Save hours of searching online or wasting money on unnecessary repairs by talking to a 6YA Expert who can help you resolve this issue over the phone in a minute or two.

 Best thing about this new service is that you are never placed on hold and get to talk to real repairmen in the US.